hl7au/au-fhir-pd/pages/_includes/guidance.md

 <br/>
 <br/>

-### Endpoint Scenarios
+### Relationship guidance
-Given the implementation guide allows Endpoints to be referenced from PractitionerRoles, HealthcareServices and Locations, clarity is required as to what it means for an Endpoint to be referenced from each of these entities, and where a client should look for an endpoint.
+Given the implementation guide allows Endpoints to be referenced from PractitionerRoles, HealthcareServices and Locations, clarity is required as to what it means for an Endpoint to be referenced from each of these entities, where a client should look for an endpoint and the supported payloads:

 ```
 REL01 If a PractitionerRole is reachable through an Endpoint, the PractitionerRole MUST explicitly reference that Endpoint.